esin87/cheerup/README.md

 ## Installation Instructions

+This application is fully deployed and can be used by anyone with a browser at the link above.

+To test out the code yourself, clone this repository to your local machine.
+You should already have Node, Nodemon, and MongoDB installed globally on your computer.
+Then in terminal, in the project directory, run "npm install" in the CLI to download the Node packages needed for this program.
+In a separate CLI tab, run "mongod" to initiate the Mongo database.
+Still in the project directory, run "node db/seed.js" in the CLI to seed the database with cheerups.
+Then in the CLI run "nodemon index.js".
+If you open a browser window and navigate to "localhost:8080/" you will be able to run the program while it's hosted on your own computer.

 ## Unsolved Problems

 - The log-in page does not check that the email address is actually an email address.
-Users can enter any string as their "email" and be allowed to register.
+Users can enter any string of characters into the "email" field and be allowed to register.
 I need to figure out how to write logic in my Passport code that checks that the entry is an email address.

 ## Future Directions

 - Adding OAuthorize
+- Allowing registered users to view the cheerups! of other users.